-"We recommend consideration of exclusive enteral nutrition alone, or supplemental enteral nutrition in addition to conventional therapy during the acute inflammatory phase and consideration of supplemental enteral nutrition during remission in children and adolescents with IBD and delayed linear growth."
+"We recommend consideration of exclusive enteral nutrition alone, or supplemental enteral nutrition in addition to conventional therapy during the acute inflammatory phase and consideration of supplemental enteral nutrition during remission in children and adolescents with IBD and delayed linear growth"

-Exclusive enteral nutrition has been shown to result in mucosal healing of inflammatory lesions in patients with IBD, most likely mediated by its effect on proinflammatory cytokines (139,140).
-A recent meta-analysis concluded that despite the lack of large well-controlled studies, nutritional therapy is comparable to glucocorticoids in inducing remission and superior in improving height velocity (141).
-Elemental and polymeric formulas were found to be equally effective in inducing remission.
-No studies have examined the effect of exclusive enteral nutrition upon bone density in children with IBD.
-It is hypothesized that control of inflammation and improvements in weight, height, and lean mass sustained during exclusive enteral therapy (142) will have a positive effect upon bone density.
-As a first step in confirming this hypothesis, a recent study found that bone formation and resorption markers-both affected at diagnosis-normalized after treatment with exclusive enteral nutrition in children with CD (143).
+Rate: Poor - C-Exclusive enteral nutrition has been shown to result in mucosal healing of inflammatory lesions in patients with IBD, most likely mediated by its effect on proinflammatory cytokines .
+A recent meta-analysis concluded that despite the lack of large well-controlled studies, nutritional therapy is comparable to glucocorticoids in inducing remission and superior in improving height velocity .
+Elemental and polymeric formulas were found equally effective in inducing remission.
+No studies have examined the impact of exclusive enteral nutrition upon BMD in children with IBD.
+It is hypothesized that control of inflammation and improvements in weight, height and lean mass sustained during exclusive enteral therapy will have a positive impact upon bone density as well.
+As a first step in confirming this hypothesis, a recent study found that bone formation and resorption markers - both affected at diagnosis - normalized after treatment with exclusive enteral nutrition in children with CD .
 Systematic studies are needed to support this hypothesis and compare the skeletal benefits of exclusive enteral nutrition to those of several anti-inflammatory agents used for the treatment of IBD.

 The role of supplemental enteral nutrition in improving bone health in the setting of either disease under remission or active disease in children with IBD has not been studied.
-Small prospective studies (144-146) and 1 retrospective study (147) reported that supplemental enteral nutrition improves linear growth in children with IBD.
-Deficits in linear growth are closely related to bone mineral deficits (87), and improvements in linear growth were associated with lean mass increases and bone mineral improvement in various pediatric populations (148,149).
-Thus, supplemental enteral nutrition could improve BMD in children with IBD through linear growth and increase in lean mass.
+Small prospective studies and one retrospective study found that supplemental enteral nutrition improves linear growth in children with IBD.
+Deficits in linear growth are closely related to bone mineral deficits 87 and improvements in linear growth were associated with lean mass increases and bone mineral improvement in various pediatric populations .
+Thus, supplemental enteral nutrition could improve BMD in children with IBD through linear growth and lean mass increase.
 The studies mentioned above used various regimens of supplementation.
-Most used the nasogastric or gastric tube route and nightly administration.
-Frequency of supplementation varied from intermittent (1 out of every 4 months) to continuous (4 to 5 days/week).
-The amount of supplementary calories provided also varied from 50% to 60% of the total daily caloric requirement for age to 25% increase from the caloric intake before supplementation.
-The investigators used elemental of semielemental formulas.
-Based on the above, for the purpose of supplemental nutrition we would recommend the use of elemental or semielemental formulas to provide 25% to 50% caloric increase, administered in a fashion that would achieve best patient compliance.
+Most used the nasogastric or gastric-tube route, and nightly administration.
+Frequency of supplementation varied from intermittent (1 out of every 4 months) to continuous (4 to 5 days/week continuously).
+The amount of supplementary calories provided also varied from 50-60% of the total daily caloric requirement for age to 25% increase from the caloric intake prior to supplementation.
+The investigators used elemental of semi-elemental formulas.
+Based on the above, for the purpose of supplemental nutrition, we would recommend the use of elemental or semielemental formulas to provide 25-50% caloric increase, administered in a fashion that would achieve best patient compliance.